B.S. in Applied Psychology Degree | Saint Mary's University of Minnesota Skip to Main Content

 • Scientific reasoning to interpret psychological phenomena

-• Techniques for interpreting and designing basic psychological research
+• Techniques for research design and interpretation

-• Ethical standards to evaluate psychological science and practice
+• Ethical standards in science and practice

-Previous Credits Count Toward Your B.S.
+Accelerate Your B.S.
 Degree

 • Transfer up to 90 credits (75% of your bachelor of science degree)